ippas/ifpan-michkor-gr/README.md

 saving partial scores

 SECOND DICTIONARY
-completing dictionaries with values from MGI_Entrez database found by functiom alias_and_official
+completing dictionaries with values from gtf genom files database found by functiom alias_and_official

 Add ALIAS
 use of updateCellswithAlias function